Bartholomey/the_lake_redoubt/julija/07_chapter_seven.md

 *S. S. sings praises to me.*

-My reply: “So beautiful.
+Me: “So beautiful.
 I’m flattered.”
 I almost cry.
 My face becomes sad and I look to the sky: “Oh, Julija.
 Will we ever see each other again?
 It’s been only one week, and yet the waiting feels eternal.”

-**66**
+**65**

 I imagine myself in chains observing a funny-looking wizard dancing while draining my energies: “The most catastrophic event would be ... the dissolution of my core in a pool of chemicals. – The walls would crumble, the lake would be drained, the Image would fade!
 Aaah!!”